 Solid oak flooring, skirtings and architraves add an immediate feeling of quality, quickly reiterated by the sumptuous feel of underfloor heating.
 There is a luxury oak painted kitchen, an ensuite shower room and main bathroom.

-You can walk to the river Avon and a super riverside pub from where you can take a beautiful boat trip into the City of Bath.
+You can walk to the river Avon in a few minutes and a lovely riverside pub from where you can take a beautiful boat trip into the City of Bath.
 The surrounding countryside is easily accessed, by car, public transport, bike or on foot.